top of page

 Of the 60 applications for UN membership which were vetoed, 51 of those vetoes were cast by the Soviet Union, seven by the United States, and two by China.
 The Soviet Union voted against UN membership for Austria, Cambodia, Ceylon (Sri Lanka), Finland, Ireland, Italy, Japan, Jordan, Kuwait, Laos, Libya, Mauritania, Nepal, Portugal, the Republic of Korea, Spain and Vietnam.
 The United States voted against UN membership for Angola, Palestine, the Republic of South Vietnam, and the Democratic/Socialist Republic of Vietnam.
 China voted against UN membership for Bangladesh and Mongolia; this latter veto being cast by the Republic of China prior to the People's Republic of China taking up China's seat on the Council.

-As shown in the attached table, if all vetoes cast against applicants for UN membership and all recorded vetoes against candidates for Secretary-General are set aside, the Soviet Union/Russian Federation has cast 101 vetoes, and the United States has cast 85, on issues of international peace and security.
+As shown in the attached table, if all vetoes cast against applicants for UN membership and all recorded vetoes against candidates for Secretary-General are set aside, on issues of international peace and security the Soviet Union/Russian Federation has cast 102 vetoes, and the United States has cast 85.
+(Please refer to Table 4 on this website for a list of all vetoes cast since 1946.)

 _________________________________________